cs-ed/edtech-plan-jandrew4643/README.md

 *It's a rediculous machine for a teacher station, but I inhereted it from the previous teacher*

 *Student Stations*
 Various Dell Optiplex 3040, 5050 and Precision 3430
 Processors: Intel Core i5 or i7
 16.0 GB RAM
 500 GB HHD Storage
 28" LED Display

-All stations are connected with Cat 5e straight through connector to the CHS Campus Area Network
+All stations are 3 to 4 years old and are connected with Cat5e straight through connector to the CHS Campus Area Network

 ### Software Specifications